Ultrasound Markers for Down Syndrome

 Ultrasound is a key component of aneuploidy screening.
 Both major structural abnormalities and minor “soft markers” can be detected by ultrasound in fetuses affected with aneuploidies.
 Down Syndrome can include cardiovascular, central nervous, craniofacial, musculoskeletal, gastrointestinal, and urinary tract system anomalies.
 Major structural anomalies include duodenal atresia and cardiac anomalies such as septal defects, tetralogy of Fallot, and atrioventricular canal defects.
 These anomalies are not always detected by prenatal ultrasound screening.

 In the second trimester, the most commonly assessed soft markers include echogenic intracardiac foci, pyelectasis, short femur length, choroid plexus cysts, echogenic bowel, thickened nuchal skin fold, and ventriculomegaly.
 While the likelihood ratios associated with the first four are generally less than 2, the likelihood ratios for echogenic bowel, thickened nuchal fold, and ventriculomegaly are all over 5.
 The predictive value for echogenic bowel, thickened nuchal fold, and ventriculomegaly, even when isolated, is sufficiently high to prompt further genetic counseling and offering additional aneuploidy screening or diagnostic testing.
 Findings with lower predictive values such as an isolated choroid plexus cyst, echogenic intracardiac focus, or pyelectasis may prompt aneuploidy screening if not already done.
+The probability of Down Syndrome is increased when multiple soft markers are present and may prompt diagnostic testing.
 As an isolated finding, an increased nuchal skin fold confers the highest risk of aneuploidy and is the most powerful second trimester ultrasound marker, with a likelihood ratio of 11-18 and > 99% specificity for Down Syndrome.
-In contrast, the predictive value for Down Syndrome of an isolated echogenic intracardiac foci is low, especially in low risk populations.
-The probability of Down Syndrome is increased when multiple soft markers are present.

 Ultrasonography should not be used by itself to diagnose or exclude Down Syndrome.
 Sensitivity for detecting Down Syndrome is increased when ultrasound findings are interpreted in combination with serum analyte screening tests such as first and second trimester screening and integrated and sequential screening.
 Cell-free DNA has a detection rate for Down Syndrome of 99%.
 Diagnostic testing, such as amniocentesis or chorionic villus sampling, should be offered when screening test results are positive.